metricly/metricly-docs/content/capacity-monitoring/metrics/metrics-troubleshooting.md

 ### Remove  via Agentless Collector

-Tweak your filtering in Metricly; if that does not work, you may be experiencing ingestion issues.
+Tweak your filtering in CloudWisdom; if that does not work, you may be experiencing ingestion issues.